 And then the conversation lapsed into an awkward silence.

-SCC of the current Token project:
+SCC of the current Token project after perhaps 80 hours of work:

 Comments